 This popularity has also encouraged the more established social media platforms, including Instagram and YouTube, to experiment with new content forms that will grab the attention of the TikTok generation.”

-While the “cookieless future” seems bright for advertisers, good publishers, and consumers, those that have been profiting off of privacy-invasive data collection from users will need to rethink their strategy.
+While the “cookieless future” seems bright for advertisers, good publishers, and consumers, those that have been profiting off data collection from users that invades their privacy, will need to rethink their strategy.

 “The customer journey is not linear.
 We all know this by now.
 It is also shorter than ever.
 The path to purchase is becoming more and more unpredictable but for sure Community Commerce is and will continue to play a major role not only in driving conversion but also in shrinking the purchase journey as we know it.

 Think shoppable ad formats but also organic trends like #TikTokMadeMeBuyIt; those are at the core of transforming the traditional customer journey from one where hesitation and browsing take the lead, to one that goes straight to purchase, thanks to the power of social proof.”